 In practice, there are two options for compliance with this regulation:

 These reports, commissioned by three major EGCS suppliers, quantify and compare the environmental impacts two options.
 The first report focusses on the carbon footprint, the second on emissions of PM, metals and PAHs to the air.

 For the first option, use of an EGCS, It is found that this results in a 1.5-3% increase of CO2 emissions for a range of representative ships.
 This is because an EGCS needs to be powered by an engine running on fuel oil and thus emitting CO2.
 In addition, there are emissions associated with scrubber manufacture as well as emissions from the seawater.

 While desulphurisation in a refinery inevitably leads to improved fuel quality in terms of aromatics content and viscosity, the desulphurisation process itself increases CO2 emissions by over 1% and often a multiple of that figure, depending on the degree of fuel quality improvement, refinery layout and the crude used.
 In addition, the process requires hydrogen, which is generally produced from methane, emitting CO2 in the process, on top of the emissions due to energy use.

-The conclusion of this study is therefore that well-to-wake CO2 emissions increase in both options.
+The conclusion of the first study is therefore that well-to-wake CO2 emissions increase in both options.

 The second study shows that PM emissions of ships using an EGCS are higher than those of ships using compliant fuels, whereas metal emissions are lower.